mkraft/move-post-plugin/README.md

 ### Current Limitations

 * Cannot move a post with attachments (coming soon)
-* Cannot move a post that is a root post of a thread (coming soon)
+* Cannot move a post that is already in a thread

 ### TODO